oss-review-toolkit/orthw-shell/README.md

 ### 5. Test if Everything Works

 Verify that `orthw` works by opening a new terminal and run `orthw`.
-It should print a the full list of available commands and no error messages.
+It should print the full list of available commands and no error messages.

 # Usage